Key Takeaways

 Unlike ordinary negligence claims, § 1983 requires proving a constitutional violation—not just carelessness, but conduct that violated rights secured by the Constitution or federal law.
 This creates a higher bar for liability.
 It also triggers the defense of qualified immunity, which can defeat claims entirely if the constitutional violation wasn't "clearly established" at the time of the conduct.

 Damages in § 1983 cases can include punitive damages when an officer's conduct is shown to be malicious, reckless, or callously indifferent to the victim's rights.
-These punitive awards—intended to punish and deter—can substantially increase case value when the facts support them.
+These punitive awards—intended to punish and deter—may increase case value when the facts support them.

 The Injury Spectrum